Board of Directors

 Jan earned a bachelor of science degree in biology from Duke University, and an M.A. from the Naval Postgraduate School.
 A former summer field ecology researcher and seasonal National Park Service ranger-naturalist, he served 22 years in the naval aviation, and first came to the area in 1982.
 Retiring from the Navy in 1994 after a number of diverse assignments including command of a recruiting district and service on the faculty of one of the Navy’s graduate schools, he and his family returned to Topsham.
 He owned an insurance and financial services agency for 13 years, and helped launch CREA’s long-standing relationship with the State Farm Companies Foundation.
 Since retiring from that role, he has held management and state government regulatory positions in the insurance and financial services field, and serves as a volunteer financial counselor for military retirees and other veterans.
-He has served as CREA’s treasurer, finance committee member, co-chair of the transition committee, he chairs the development committee, and is the immediate past president of CREA.
+He has served as CREA’s treasurer, finance committee member, co-chair of the transition committee, as a member of the development committee, and is the immediate past president of CREA.